PaloAltoNetworks/terraform-provider-prismacloudcompute/README.md

-# Terraform Provider for Prisma Cloud Compute by Palo Alto Networks
+# Terraform Provider for Prisma Cloud Compute
 You can find the Prisma Cloud Compute provider in the [Terraform Registry](https://registry.terraform.io/providers/PaloAltoNetworks/prismacloudcompute/latest).

 ## Basic setup